tanordheim/sherlock/DOCS.md

-# Launchers
+The Launch# Launchers

-The philosophy of the Sherlock Application Launcher is, that every tile is "owned" by a launcher.
-You can think of a launcher as a category to which each of the tiles belong to.If a launcher is for example set to invisible, all of its children will also be invisible.
-The launchers are defined in the `fallback.json` file in your config directory (`/home/user/.config/sherlock/`).
-The application will fallback to a default configuration, stored in [fallback.json](resources/fallback.json).<br><br>
+In the Sherlock Application Launcher, each tile is associated with a specific "launcher."
+You can think of a launcher as a category to which tiles belong.
+For example, if a launcher is set to invisible, all tiles under that launcher will also be invisible.<br><br>

-The Launcher can be of the following types:<br>
+Launchers are defined in the `fallback.json` file located in your config directory (`/home/user/.config/sherlock/`).
+If the application cannot find your configuration, it will fallback to the default configuration, which is stored in [fallback.json](resources/fallback.json). er can be of the following types:<br>

 - **[App Launcher](#app-launcher):** Launches your apps.
 - **[Web Launcher](#web-launcher):** Opens the ``{keyword}`` in your default webbrowser.
 The used search engine is configureable and the most common search engines are included.
 - **[Calculator](#calculator):** Converts your input into a math equation and displays its result.
 On Enter, it also copies the result into the clipboard.